Climate change has added over 1,000 lakes in Swiss Alps: study

 The inventory of Swiss Glacial lakes showed that almost 1,200 new lakes have formed in formerly glaciated regions of the Swiss Alps since the end of the Little Ice Age around 1850.

-Around 1,000 of them still exist today, according to the study published by the Swiss Federal Institute of Aquatic Science and Technology (Eawag).
+Around 1,000 of them still exist today, according to a study published by the Swiss Federal Institute of Aquatic Science and Technology (Eawag).

 That is far more than the few hundreds the researchers had expected to find at the beginning of the project.